Best Ever Tweet:

 Joe Fairless: Thank you, sir.

 Trevor McGregor: You bet.
 A little bit about me – Joe is right, I am from Vancouver, British Columbia, Canada.
 I am a master platinum peak performance coach.
 I coach predominantly real estate professionals, whether they’re investors, agents, land developers, a little bit of self-storage, a little bit of assisted living… I’ve got a portfolio that encompasses a lot of different wealth building asset classes, and I love it.
-My background is in corporate; I’ve spent 25 years in a real estate and hospitality company, building it up, and ultimately found that my passion was helping people, whether it was one of our staff members, whether it was a vendor, or whether it was another real estate professional I was meeting… I was always interested in understanding who they were and what made them tick, and ultimately I think that’s what led me to becoming a coach and doing this full-time.
+My background is in corporate; I’ve spent 25 years in a real estate mentor and hospitality company, building it up, and ultimately found that my passion was helping people, whether it was one of our staff members, whether it was a vendor, or whether it was another real estate professional I was meeting… I was always interested in understanding who they were and what made them tick, and ultimately I think that’s what led me to becoming a coach and doing this full-time.

 Joe Fairless: Well, there are a lot of directions I could take this conversation, because understanding who people are and what makes them tick – holy cow, that would be another conversation for another time, so I’ll table that for this episode.
 Let’s talk about this real estate investor ladder of success.
 I’m repeating what you’ve created, so how about you tell us what the heck that is?